Tifayifu: Clothing

 Throughout China's multicultural history, clothing has been shaped through an intermingling of Han clothing styles, the Han Chinese being the dominant ethnicity, and the styles of various ethnic groups.
 Some examples include the standing collar of the cheongsam, which has been found in relics from the Ming dynasty, ruled by the Han Chinese, and was subsequently adopted in the Qing dynasty as Manchu clothing items.
 Manchu robes were initially collarless.
 The Manchu also adopted the right closure from the Han Chinese as they initially closed their robes on the left side.

-Left: A Qing-style aoqun, a form of Hanfu worn by Han women around the 19th to 20th centuries.
-Below their upper garment, this qun, skirt, is a mamianqun, a style which was inherited from the Ming dynasty and continued to develop in the Qing dynasty.
+Left: A Ming-style aoqun, a popular type of two-piece female outerwear.
+Below the upper garment (a short cross-collared jacket called ru), the skirt (qun) is a mamianqun, which was inherited into and further developed by the Qing dynasty.

-Right: Lady Aisin-Gioro Hengxiang, the birth mother of Wanrong, wearing the traditional Manchu one-piece robe, a chenyi, that later inspired the cheongsam.
+Right: Lady Aisin-Gioro Hengxiang, the birth mother of Wanrong, wearing the traditional one-piece Manchu robe, a chenyi, that later inspired the cheongsam.